 That my life could be taken from me any moment.
 I was made to serve people and I have a mission to accomplish in this world.
 I stop worrying so much about how big and muscular I can be and I start to focus on my health and to live a longer and higher quality of life.

 Then I also learned that I was motivated to change my body because I was persistent (you can call me stubborn) and that is a quality that not many people have.
 Nonetheless, as you become accustomed to a routine and do the same kind of difficult task, your desire to quit is more powerful.
 So when I want to quit I sit and think how much being stubborn has helped me overcome difficulties in life.
+This is one of the traits you need to get and stay in shape.

 I also think about how many of our quitting members think.